 Do This:

-- Complete Map to the Good Life Activity #4 before your next dialogue group meeting.
+- Complete Map to the Good Life Activity #4 before next week’s dialogue meeting (March 30 or 31).

 Pre-Class Questions